wduraes/Workshops/Embedded Development IoT/LED-Light/readme.md

 ## Get Sample code

-Use the [led-light.ino](led-light/led-light.ino) sample code in this directory.
+Use the [led-light.ino](led-light/led-light.ino) sample code in this directory and click on the "Copy raw Contents" button at the top right of the code window.

 Find the definitions for Wi-Fi and Adafruit Credentials and replace them with your own: